-Rea resides in Framingham with his wife, Lindsay, their infant son, Benjamin, and their other son, Willie, a Shih Tzu-Yorkie, Willie, who is a very good boy.
+Rea resides in Framingham with his wife, Lindsay, their infant son, Benjamin, and their other son, Willie, a Shih Tzu-Yorkie who’s a very good boy.

 Kim Miner, Esq., serves as Executive Vice President/General Counsel for the Worcester Red Sox.
 Responsible for all aspects of the club's legal operations, the Harvard Law School graduate was a key player in negotiations to build a new ballpark for the club, first in Rhode Island and ultimately in Massachusetts.
 She was an active participant in the decision to design and build a new downtown ballpark in Worcester.
 In addition to providing legal expertise and advice on the ballpark development process, sponsorships, event contracts, employment law, intellectual property law, and governmental affairs, Miner participates in most strategic business decisions for the club.
 She also plays a major role in the philanthropic arm of the club, the WooSox Foundation.
 The 501(c)(3) nonprofit focuses on education, recreation, social justice, and children's health.

 Prior to joining the team in 2016, Miner was a member of the corporate practice group at the Boston office of WilmerHale, a leading international law firm.
 While playing varsity softball at Tufts University, from which she graduated summa cum laude and Phi Beta Kappa with a degree in economics, the right-handed pitcher began her professional baseball career in the front office of the Boston Red Sox, for whom she was instrumental in creating the 100th Anniversary celebration of Fenway Park.
 Miner served as a Fenway Ambassador in the fan services department before advancing to the club's business development, ballpark planning, and legal departments.
 Miner resides in Quincy, Mass. with her husband Adam and their pets, Monty and Burger.